Developer Guide

 To fulfil the functional requirements of NUSave, an additional layer of data was integrated.
 On top of the one to many relationship between Nusave

-also has a one to many relationship with Expenditure
+and Budget, Budget also has a one to many relationship with Expenditure.

-To implement the undo and redo commands, we had to come up with our own version of a doubly-linked list, Node<T>
+To implement the undo and redo commands, we had to come up with our own version of a doubly-linked list, Node<T>, as well as

-.
-Furthermore, not only the data had to be cached, but also the state of NUSave in VersionedNusave
+its own iterator, HistoryManager<T>.
+Furthermore, not only the data had to be cached, but also the state of NUSave in VersionedNusave.

 Coding aside, we placed an equal emphasise on UI/UX.